narekkay/boxinit.sh/README.md

 I got tired of doing:

 > echo "10.10.X.X box.htb >> /etc/hosts"
+or
+> sudo nano /etc/hosts ↓↓↓↓ ctrl+maj+v ctrl+o enter ctrl+x

-so I turned it like this:
+so I turned it like:

-> ./boxinit.sh 10.10.X.X box.htb
+> sudo ./boxinit.sh 10.10.X.X box.htb

+It will append a new line to your /etc/hosts, revolutionnary, isn't it?

 # Install
 Copy boxinit.sh wherever you store you tools, and make it system-wide accessible by creating a symbolic link to it (set absolute path for the source!) :